hummingbird-dev/hummingbird-treeview/README.md

 ```

-- **disableNode(attr,name,state)**<br>
+- **disableNode(attr,name,state,{disableChildren})**<br> Disables a
-  Disables a node, which is identified by
+  node, which is identified by its id or data-id, which has to be
-  its id or data-id, which has to be defined
+  defined in the attr parameter.
+The name parameter holds the name of
-  in the attr parameter.
-The name parameter
+  the id or data-id.
+Set state to true if the node should be disabled
-  holds the name of the id or data-id.
-Set
+  and checked, set it to false if the node should be disabled and
-  state to true if the node should be
+  unchecked.
+Optionally set disableChildren to false or true, default
-  disabled and checked, set it to false if
+  is true.
+Note that full tri-state functionality is provided also for
-  the node should be disabled and unchecked.
+  disabled nodes, although that they are not clickable.

 ```javascript